MeyerTalon/Weekly_Challenge_1/README.md

 # Weekly_Challenge_1

+## Description

+This project was created with the purpose of practicing the fundamentals of CSS and HTML.

 ## Installation

 Clone repository using the 'git clone' command

 ## Usage

-This project is meant to be used as a way to practice the foundamentals of CSS and HTML.
+Once repo is clones, play around with the CSS and HTML files to better your understaning of the languages.

 ## Contributing